at the TRAIN SHED

-Members who are interested in modelling come along to our meeting place at Men in Sheds Beck Hill Bridlington at 7pm on Tuesday evenings.
+TRAINSHED members who are interested in modelling come along to our meeting place at Men in Sheds Bridge Street Bridlington at 7pm on Tuesday evenings.
 (Some members also attend on Thursdays.)
 During these sessions members usually work on the club layouts.
 Currently we are planning to build at new layout in 00 scale.
 Some members work on the scenics whilst others work on other jobs such as layoung track or wiring.
 Everyone helps and learns from each other.

 Sometimes we plan our next show or open day and sometimes members help each other out with their own layouts.

-The layouts that are being built in the clubroom are for the benfit of members.
+The layouts that are being built in the clubroom are for the benefit of members.
 Some members run their own stock, whilst others use the club stock.
 The main activity on club nights is construction work.
 The layouts are usually operated at our shows or open days

 experienced modellers amongst its members.
 Some have exhibited layouts at shows around the country.
 Some have had layouts featured in national railway magazines.